hmcts/pip-channel-management/README.md

   --header 'Authorization: Bearer {BEARER_TOKEN_HERE}' \
 ```

+## Azure Blob Storage

+This service uses Azure Blob storage to store the raw artefact data.
+This is configured in [AzureBlobConfiguration](./src/main/java/uk/gov/hmcts/reform/pip/channel/management/config/AzureBlobConfiguration.java).

+The Workload Identity is used by default to authenticate with Azure Blob Storage which is present in the Azure environments.
+If the workload identity is not present (such as in a local environment), a connection string can be used instead by setting the CONNECTION_STRING environment variable.

+For the local environment, Azurite docker images can be used to provide a local instance of Blob Storage.

 ## Deployment
 We use [Jenkins](https://www.jenkins.io/) as our CI/CD system.
 The deployment of this can be controlled within our application logic using the various `Jenkinsfile`-prepended files within the root directory of the repository.